-The staff at Charleston Animal Society (CAS) first met a dog named Gumby when he was brought to them as a stray in September 2014.
+The staff at Charleston Animal Society (CAS) first met a sweet and good-natured dog named Gumby when he was brought to them as a stray in September 2014.

 Little did they know the unbelievable relationship they were about to forge with him.